rztypi/atm-gui/README.md

 [^1]: This project was created as a requirement to our Software Design class.
-[^2]: A Twilio trial account was used previously for academic submission purposes.
-PIN is printed to the terminal.
+[^2]: A Twilio trial account was previously used for academic submission purposes.
+PIN is now printed to the terminal.